-QelbreeTM-A Novel Non-Stimulant ADHD Product
+Qelbree®-A Novel Non-Stimulant ADHD Product

-During 2020, the Company worked with the U.S. Food and Drug Administration (FDA) to progress the NDA of Qelbree to approval.
-In April 2021, we received FDA approval for Qelbree for the treatment of attention-deficit hyperactivity disorder (ADHD) in children and adolescents 6 to 17 years of age.
+In April 2021 we received approval from the U.S. Food and Drug Administration (FDA) for Qelbree for the treatment of ADHD in children and adolescents 6 to 17 years of age.
 Qelbree is the first novel non-controlled medication option in a decade to be added to the ADHD treatment paradigm and is our first foray into psychiatry.

-While we continue to focus on optimizing the commercial value of our existing products-Oxtellar XR, Trokendi XR, APOKYN, MYOBLOC, and XADAGO-we are very excited about our anticipated launch of Qelbree in the second quarter of 2021.
 Qelbree is a well-differentiated product that is a non-controlled medication to treat ADHD, filling a gap for many of the nearly 6.1 million children and adolescents in the U.S. who are diagnosed with ADHD.
+It addresses a multi-billion-dollar market opportunity.
+We remain enthusiastic about its potential in offering patients an important new non-stimulant therapeutic option for ADHD.